18ft leash: scout’s honor

 āœ¦

-Cancer with the blond streak through his black bangs, peroxide purified.
+Cancer with the black bangs and blond highlights, peroxide purified.

 Cancer with the bloodpink ribbon around his neck like a permanent slash of the carotid.